 - 11.1 The only way to mitigate the risk of increasing numbers of CTRS claimants is to make the Scheme less generous.
 This in turn will mean increases in the amount of Council Tax to be collected, which may prove counter-productive and move the problem into increased bad debts. - 11.2 It is difficult to know when the economy can expect to see a reasonable recovery.
-There are some signs of that happening now, and this is countered by the concern of a second wave of COVID-19 and the consequences of the furlough scheme unwinding. - 11.3 On balance and taking into consideration that any decision to reduce the level of awards will disadvantage the most vulnerable of our customers, make collection of Council Tax more difficult and it is unknown what the situation will be in April 2021, it is not considered that this is an approach that the Council should take at this time.
+There have been some signs of that starting to happen but has been countered by the further waves of COVID-19 and the consequences of the furlough scheme unwinding in the future. - 11.3 On balance and taking into consideration that any decision to reduce the level of awards will disadvantage the most vulnerable of our customers, make collection of Council Tax more difficult and it is unknown what the situation will be in April 2021, it is not considered that this is an approach that the Council should take at this time.